 Every room type has a private plunge pool, so it may not be hugely relaxing if you have the kind of energetic toddler who seeks danger at every opportunity.
 There's a large freeform infinity pool as well as a saltwater pool – children are welcome at both.

 Kids are welcome in both the Spice Market and the Summer House, at any time.
 Highchairs and booster seats are available, and there's a tasty children’s menu, with healthy dishes (such as wholewheat spaghetti, noodle soup, poached sheary fillets or grilled chicken strips), treaty favourites (mini pizzas and burgers) and fun desserts, too (marshmallow fruit salad, banana splits).
 Staff will happily heat up milk or baby food.
+Children under six eat free; those aged six to 11 eat for 50 per cent of the adult rate.
+Children over 12 are considered adults.

 No need to pack